-- (a) The Provost will send a letter of appointment to the prospective Member which will specify the following terms of employment: - i) type of appointment pursuant to Article 19.10; - ii) rank pursuant to Article 19.9; - iii) department(s), division(s), school(s), program(s) or unit(s) in which the appointment is made; - iv) date on which the appointment commences; - v) duration of appointment, where applicable; - vi) if a limited-term appointment, the type of appointment (LTA1 or LTA2) and the duration of the appointment;
+- (a) The Provost will send a letter of appointment to the prospective Member which will specify the following terms of employment, where applicable: - i) type of appointment pursuant to Article 19.10, Article 20, Article 22, or Article 23; - ii) rank pursuant to Article 19.9; - iii) department(s), school(s), program(s) or unit(s) in which the appointment is made; - iv) date on which the appointment commences; - v) duration of appointment; - vi) salary and "step" pursuant to Appendices C, D, and E along with an explanation of how the starting salary rate was set pursuant to Article 30: - vii) credited years of service for sabbatical pursuant to Article 29; - viii) credited years of service for tenure pursuant to Article 20; - ix) assigned teaching load pursuant to Article 20, Article 23 or Article 28; - x) annual vacation entitlement pursuant to Article 22 or Article 36; - xi) annual professional expenses reimbursement (PER) allowance pursuant to Article 35; - xii) start-up research grant for faculty of \$5,500 (not applicable to LTAs, Academic Librarians or Archivists, or Full-time Instructors) to be received within the first year of appointment and to be used within the first three (3) years of the appointment; - xiii) other terms and conditions of the appointment which have been agreed upon by the Member and the Employer provided they are consistent with the terms of this Agreement; - xiv) a statement that identifies any requirement to maintain professional designations and licenses where such professional designations and licenses are bona fide requirements of the position or of program accreditation; - xv) if an academic librarian or archivist appointment, responsibilities and duties pursuant to Article 22, and if a full-time instructor, responsibilities and duties pursuant to Article 23; and - xvi) a statement that the appointment is subject to the terms of this Collective Agreement.

-- vii) nominal salary and "step" pursuant to Appendices C, D, E, F(i) and (ii), along with an explanation of how the starting salary rate was set pursuant to Article 29: - viii) credited years of service for sabbatical pursuant to Article 28; - ix) assigned teaching load pursuant to Article 27 or Article 20; - x) annual vacation entitlement pursuant to Article 35; - xi) annual professional expenses reimbursement (PER) allowance pursuant to Article 34; - xii) start-up research grant application process (normally \$5,000), where applicable; - xiii) other terms and conditions of the appointment which have been agreed upon by the Member and the University provided they are consistent with the terms of this Agreement; and - xiv) a statement that the appointment is subject to the terms of this Collective Agreement. - (b) The University will give the prospective Member at least seven (7) days from the date of receipt of the letter to consider the offer of appointment.
+(b) The Employer will give the prospective Member at least seven (7) days from the date of receipt of the letter to accept the offer of appointment.